Bald Head Skin Care

-Well, there is one thing about being bald, it’s neat.
-Going bald or being bald does not mean you throw caution to the wind and live like a pirate.
-No sir.
+Well, there is one thing about being bald, it’s bold.
+Going bald or having a bald head does not mean you throw caution to the wind and live like a pirate, no sir.
 Bald head skin care is paramount, and there is no valid reason for not applying bald head care.
 You may not be The Rock or Vin Diesel, but you sure can be the best version of the bald head there is, indeed.
 A decidedly hairless noggin does mean less money and time spent on haircuts and styling.
 But unless you can live with a head carpeted with random hairs and skin flakes, you still need to put in some effort.
 Find out what that should consist of below.

 1. Keeping It Smooth in the Booth

 You are here, which means you already know that even the baldest of folks have to deal with patches of follicles.
 But this is how you keep it smooth:

 - Use electric clippers to trim down.